CONSTITUTION OF THE CORAM CIVIC ASSOCIATION

 Section 2: Purpose: To maintain a strong, unified, and representative ‘voice of the community’ with an influential effect on the continuing development of the quality of life for all residents of the hamlet of Coram.

-Section 3: Membership: An individual who has reached the age of eighteen years and who is a resident of Coram (11727 zip code) shall be eligible for membership.
+Section 3: Membership: An individual who has reached the age of eighteen years and who is a resident of Coram (11727 zip code) shall be eligible for annual membership.
 An individual shall be determined to be a member upon meeting the eligibility requirements and paying annual dues in an amount as defined in the Bylaws.
 Only members in ‘good standing’ as defined in the Bylaws may vote in the elections.
 A member in good standing is able to vote in the election of officers, directors, and all other matters concerning the Association that are put up for vote by the Board.
-Non-voting guest memberships are available to non-residents.
+Non-voting annual guest memberships are available as per guidelines in the Bylaws.

 OFFICERS, DIRECTORS, ELECTIONS, TERMS OF OFFICES, BOARD OF DIRECTORS, VACANCIES AND COMMITTEES